MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

     * * * * * echo $(date) >> ~/date.log

+8. Which of the following methods can be used to investigate a suspicious process with a PID of 5435

+    **A. ps -ef | grep 5435**

+    **B. netstat -pant | grep 5435**

+    **C. ls -l /proc/5435**

+    **D. strace -p 5435**

-8. Based on the attached process list, write a pkill command that will send a TERM signal to the children of the script.sh process.
+9. Based on the attached process list, write a pkill command that will send a TERM signal to the children of the script.sh process.
 Use the PID of the specified process. **pkill -15 -P 13635**

 ### Unix Logging 1